Epiphanius the Wise: Life

-Epiphanius was born in Rostov in the first half of the fourteenth century.
+Epiphanius was born in Rostov in the first half of the 14th-century.
 As a young man, he joined the monastery of Gregory the Theologian in Rostov.
 There he learned to copy manuscripts and paint icons.
 He would also have learned Greek and the Greek hagiographic traditions.
 Later he went to Trinity Monastery, a house founded by Sergius of Radonezh in 1337.

 Epiphanius travelled extensively, and is known to have visited Moscow, Constantinople and Mount Athos.